 Notes: We plot the fraction of children ages 0 to 17 living with single mothers of a given education level.
-Data refers to 2016 or latest available and comes from the OECD Family Database, Indicator SF1.3.C: "Living arrangements of children by mother's level of educational attainment."
-Educational categories are defined as follows: "Low Education" corresponds to a highest level of educational attainment at ISCED 2011 levels 0-2 (early-childhood education, primary, or lower secondary education); "Medium Education" reflects a highest level of educational attainment at ISCED 2011 levels 3-4 (upper secondary and postsecondary nontertiary education); and "High Education" is the highest level of education, master, doctoral degree or equivalent).
+Data refers to 2016.
+Educational categories are defined as follows: "Low Education" corresponds to a highest level of educational attainment at ISCED 2011 levels 0-2 (early-childhood education, primary, or lower secondary education); "Medium Education" reflects a highest level of educational attainment at ISCED 2011 levels 3-4 (upper secondary and post-secondary non-tertiary education); and "High Education" is the highest level of educational attainment at ISCED 2011 levels 5-8 (short-cycle tertiary education, bachelor, master, doctoral degree or equivalent).